 1. Binance (BNB) 7M followers

 Binance is a cryptocurrency exchange that was launched in July 2017.
 It is one of the most popular exchanges, with a 24-hour trading volume of over $1.5 billion.
 The BNB coin is the native currency of the Binance exchange, and it can be used to pay fees on the platform.
 The exchange is based out of Hong Kong and has servers in Japan, Korea, and the United States.
+It’s one of the most popular places if you want to buy cryptocurrencies.

 The first-ranked Binance also gained a lot of followers for its exchange platform, which makes the comparison a bit difficult, but it is what it is.
 Ten of the world’s most popular cryptocurrencies are at your disposal.
 Can you buy a sandwich with any of these at a random store outside?
 No, you can’t, and if any would make it, it’s likely Bitcoin, but similar to the trend of trading with NFTs, people from all over the world try their luck at investing in their favorite cryptocurrencies, trying to become a millionaire.